 Q. May I visit the Kettlefoot Fire Tower?

-A. Several trails lead to the Fire Tower, which at 3889 feet, is the highest point on Doe Mountain.
-The Fire Tower needs considerable rehabilitation to make it safe for visitors, so unfortunately we have had to close it for the time being.
+A. Several trails lead to the Kettlefoot Fire Tower, which at 3889 feet, is the highest point on Doe Mountain.
+The Kettlefoot Fire Tower needs considerable rehabilitation to make it safe for visitors.
 Anyone who proceeds to climb the tower does so at his own risk.
 We are especially concerned that small children not be allowed to climb the fire tower ladders.
-Donations earmarked for Fire Tower rehabilitation may be made at the Doe Mountain Visitor Center.
+Donations earmarked for Fire Tower rehabilitation may be made at the Doe Mountain Adventure Center.

 Q. May I rock climb or go caving?